allthedoll/git/README.md

   - `git status`
   - `git status -sb`

-## Search your command line history
+## :zap: Search your command line history
 Forgot what that one thing you did earlier was?
 Me too.

 ### About